King's X: Legacy

 The band's influence has been described as wide and diverse given "the impossible-to-categorize" nature of the genres and subgenres explored within King X's material, with the American popular culture publication D Magazine remarking in 2013 that "[t]heir fan base today is a mixture of prog-rock nerds and headbangers" while labeling the group itself as both "[f]ringe" and "[l]egends".
-The band has a particularly positive reputation among professional musicians.
-For instance, the performer Jeff Ament of groups such as Pearl Jam openly declared King's X as the true inventor of "grunge", as was mentioned above.
-In a retrospective interview with the news-magazine Billboard, Pinnick described an emotional, face-to-face moment with Dimebag Darrell, then of Pantera, in which the latter performer remarked "[d]ude, you know I love you" and "we love you" after the record industry controversy caused by Pinnick's coming out.
+In 1992, Michael Moses of Guitar World wrote, "The trio's unique blend of New Age metal and progressive soul has earned them critical acclaim as well as immense popularity.
+While the band's music clearly reflects their many influences—the Beatles, U2, Rush and Sly and the Family Stone—King's X ultimately sound like nobody but King's X." The band has a particularly positive reputation among professional musicians.
+For instance, Jeff Ament of Pearl Jam openly declared King's X as the true inventor of "grunge", as was mentioned above.
+In a retrospective interview with Billboard, Pinnick described an emotional, face-to-face moment with Dimebag Darrell, then of Pantera, in which the latter performer remarked "[d]ude, you know I love you" and "we love you" after the record industry controversy caused by Pinnick's coming out.
 Gaskill has stated that "I think I've come to realize that musicians do seem to be drawn to us," with him adding that he's "honored by it" and thinks that "it'll keep us around, because there's always going to be musicians."
 Other bands who have cited King's X as an inspiration or influence include Alice in Chains, Soundgarden, The Smashing Pumpkins, Dream Theater, Skillet, Devin Townsend and Soil.

+In 2004, Guitar World wrote that, "Perhaps no other hard rock group has won such wide acclaim amid sluggish sales as King's X. With its irresistible blend of Beatles-style harmonies and Tabor's masterful metallic riffs, the group seemed poised to break out with each new release.
+On albums like Gretchen Goes to Nebraska and Brendan O'Brien-produced Dogman, Tabor's grinding power chords and incandescent solos are triumphs of the spirit."

 During multiple decades of touring, King's X has performed with a number of prominent hard rock and heavy metal artists.
-Examples include past live efforts with opening slots for Sammy Hagar as well as a full touring bill with Krokus.
+Examples include past live gigs with opening slots for Sammy Hagar as well as a full touring bill with Krokus.
 They have also opened for bands like Cheap Trick, Iron Maiden, AC/DC, Scorpions, Pearl Jam and Mötley Crüe, and performed the first date of the Woodstock '94 festival.

 Solo and side projects

-The members of King's X have been musically prolific since their release from Atlantic in 1997, releasing a number of solo albums and participating in side bands.